 - Polycystic ovaries: more than 12-13 antral follicles larger than 2 mm.
-The ovary is enlarged and an ultrasound image called a collar sign is seen.
+The ovary is enlarged and an ultrasound image resembling a string of pearls is seen.

 Assisted procreation, as any other medical treatment, requires that you rely on the professionalism of the doctors and staff of the clinic you choose.
 Obviously, each clinic is different.
 Get now your Fertility Report, which will select several clinics for you out of the pool of clinics that meet our strict quality criteria.
 Moreover, it will offer you a comparison between the fees and conditions each clinic offers in order for you to make a well informed choice.

-Therefore, the RFA before carrying out an assisted reproduction treatment will allow the specialist to personalise the dose and the ovarian stimulation protocol to the situation of each patient.
-This optimises the chances of success and avoids possible associated risks such as ovarian hyperstimulation syndrome (OHSS).
+Therefore, the AFC before carrying out an assisted reproduction treatment will allow the specialist to personalize the dose and the ovarian stimulation protocol to the situation of each patient.
+This optimizes the chances of success and avoids possible associated risks such as ovarian hyperstimulation syndrome (OHSS).

 FAQs from users

-Does the RFA establish the likelihood of IVF success?
+Does the AFC establish the likelihood of IVF success?